angelinale1104/fa21-cse110-lab3/standup.md

 - N/A

-1. Comfort Level — How close are we to hitting our sprint goals?
+4. Comfort Level — How close are we to hitting our sprint goals?

+- 100%.
+Finally finish everything after a lot of hours learning CSS + applying what I learned in this lab.

 ### Thursday (October 7th, 2021)
 1. What have you completed yesterday?